jnk0le/random/pipeline cycle test/README.md

 inline_shifted_reg/shifted_constant instructions as well as execute in any opcode slot, even though few sources (e.g. gcc cortex-m7.md file) suggest otherwise

+all multiply accumulates can be chained on accumulator dependency each cycle

 ### loads

 word loads can be consumed by late ALU in next cycle, except instructions that consume one of the operands in early ALU,